De Udstillede: The mechanism

 Lars von Trier's experiment, conducted in 1996, was called Psychomobile 1 – The World Clock.
 Von Trier set up a video camera in the desert near Los Alamos, New Mexico, pointed at a piece of ground.
 The images recorded by this camera were fed into a digital apparatus.

 At the same time, the Art Society Building in Copenhagen had been converted into a theatrical space consisting of 19 rooms.
 These rooms formed the stage to be used for three hours per day for 50 days by a group of 53 actors.
 Each room had a viewing space for the audience, who could wander from room to room to see the interactions of the actors.
 The actors were not given a script, but rather an explanation of their characters, each of which had four different sets of traits.
 The actors were instructed to improvise based on these four character phases.

-Each room had a siren and a set of four coloured lights, and each phase of each character was linked to one of the four lights.
-Whatever light was illuminated in a particular room meant that any actors in that room had to act according to the character traits which corresponded to that light.
-When the siren in a particular room sounded, this signaled a change in which light was illuminated, and the actors had to adjust their performance accordingly.
+Each room was equipped with a siren and a set of four colored lights, with each phase of each character linked to one of the four lights.
+The illuminated light in a specific room indicated that actors in that room had to adhere to the character traits corresponding to that light.
+When the siren in a particular room sounded, it signaled a change in the illuminated light, prompting actors to adjust their performance accordingly.

 The change of light was triggered by a certain number of ants crossing a certain part of the image being recorded in New Mexico.
 The frequency with which the changes occurred was thus determined by whether very few or a great many ants happened to be crossing the area of desert watched by the video camera.